nephio-project/docs/release-notes/README.md

 * For infrastructure automation, only creation of KIND clusters is supported.
-* Inter-cluster networking is not dynamic so as more clusters are deployed, some manual tweakings will be needed for inter-cluster communications.
+* Inter-cluster networking is not dynamic so as more clusters are deployed, some manual tweaking will be needed for inter-cluster communications.
 * Provisioning of VLAN interfaces on nodes is manual at this time.
 * Feedback of workload deployments from workload clusters to the Management cluster is limited.
 You may need to connect directly to the Workload cluster